-Aemetis, Inc. is an advanced renewable fuels and biochemicals company focused on the production of advanced fuels and chemicals through the acquisition, development, and commercialization of innovative technologies that replace traditional petroleum-based products by conversion of first-generation ethanol and biodiesel plants into advanced Biorefineries.
+Aemetis, Inc. is an advanced renewable fuels and biochemicals company focused on the production of advanced fuels and chemicals through the acquisition, development, and commercialization of innovative technologies that replace traditional petroleum-based products by conversion of first-generation ethanol and biodiesel plants into advanced biorefineries.
 Aemetis owns and operates facilities in California and India.

 Competition in the renewable fuel industry is fierce, making for very thin margins.
-“We’re competing with 200 plants across the country, and we’re all trying to produce fuel at the lowest cost,” said Todd Waltz, CFO at Aemetis.
+“We’re competing with 200 plants across the country, and we’re all trying to produce fuel at the lowest cost,” says Todd Waltz, CFO at Aemetis.
 “We have to be vigilant about our cost structure, and any new tools or processes must either make our work more efficient or more effective.”

-“To close my books, it took me almost a month simply to review everything,” said Jyothi Tammineni, Director of Accounting at Aemetis.
+“To close my books, it took me almost a month simply to review everything,” says Jyothi Tammineni, director of accounting at Aemetis.
 “There was always the chance I missed a few things.
 I really didn’t know what was going on with some of the balances.”